Development of new instrument for micro-scale turbulence observation

 In future fusion devices, the main body of the measurement device must be installed far away from the experimental device to make measurements.
 The millimeter wave used for the measurement this time also succeeded in observing turbulence from 60 meters away from the LHD through a corrugated waveguide, a metal tube with fine folds inside.
 This is a good example of how this measurement method can be used in future fusion devices.
 In addition, the ability to observe turbulence on a microscopic scale has enabled us to develop a new research field of studying the interaction between turbulence of different sizes, such as macroscopic and mesoscopic, which has already been observed.
 The results of this research are expected to open up new physical fields.

-This research result was published in Review of Scientific Instruments, on April 13, 2021.
+This research result was published in Review of Scientific Instruments, a journal by the American Institute of Physics, on April 13, 2021.